 Not being a fan of suspenseful or violent movies, I couldn’t comfortably sit through it without closing my eyes, wandering to the kitchen, the bathroom, etc. This fit in perfectly with the ambiance of the occasion — it was over the Christmas holidays, and my cousin, his wife, his daughter, her husband, his hound dog (a beagle), and miscellaneous other furry friends were ambling among all the rooms in the same manner I was, so I didn’t stick out too much like the proverbial sore thumb, well, except for constantly saying, “I can’t take suspenseful or violent movies, so I can’t watch this . . .”
 Deliverance was in the VCR because my cousin’s son-in-law had gotten it as a gift.

 Like many, I was struck by the boy who appeared to play the banjo in the “Dueling Banjos” scene.
-“Appeared” because not only could he not play the banjo, but he could not be gotten to fake playing the banjo; apparently, there’s another kid’s arm in the sleeve faking the playing.
+“Appeared” because not only could he not play the banjo, but he could not fake playing the banjo; apparently, there’s another kid’s arm in the sleeve faking the playing.

 A short time later in the movie would appear a woman and child who were equally “disturbing” and underdeveloped.
 Then there are, of course, the two men who attack the Ned Beatty character.

 My gut reaction was to think, “Oh, who would believe this — that this kind of thing existed in 1970s America?”
 I was a skeptic.
 I posted my doubts to a mailing list that happened to have a lifelong Georgian on it, and he told me that such people do indeed exist, especially in the northern part of the state, and nothing in the movie was an exaggeration.